-Evaluation criteria for proposals:
+Evaluation criteria applied to project proposals:

 1. The proposed project is identifiable with following definition of research: Research is defined as the creation of new knowledge and/or the application of existing knowledge so as to generate new concepts, methodologies and understandings.